Genaker/CloudFlare_FPC_Worker/README.md

  - If a cached version is found and it is stale, then the cached content is served to the user.
 The CF worker is executed in the background and requests a new version of the page caches from the Magento backend server for future requests.
 CF FPC is revalidated from the server asynchronously after 5 minutes or so, but you can change the time and logic.
  - If a cached version isn't found, the CF FPC worker sends a request to the Magento server to be used for future requests.

+CF Worker “softpurge” the cache by changing cache Version stored in the KV(Key Value)storage.
+Cloud flare serve the stale content untill it will not be updayed asynchronously (in the background) fetches the new page.
+Cloud Front ignores any cache rules from Magento and has own logic which serve web pages from the CDN cache even if Magento 2 website is broken.

 # Caching criteria
 For CF FPC Worker to consider a response from a Magento backend as cacheable, the response must meet the following criteria: